data-forge/data-forge-js/README.md

 			};
 		});

-This produces an entirely new data-frame.
+This produces an entirely new immutable data-frame.
 However the new data-frame has the same index as the source data-frame, so both can be merged back together, if required:

 	var mergedDataFrame = dataForge.merge(sourceDataFrame, transformedDataFrame);

-The more advanced [`selectMany`](http://www.dotnetperls.com/selectmany) function is also available.

-Note: `select` and `selectMany` are also passed the index for each row.

-Note: Data-frames are immutable, the source data-frame remains unmodified.
+Note that `select` only transforms the value.
+The index for each row is preserved in the new DataFrame.
+To completely transform a DataFrame, both value and index, you must use `selectPairs`:

+	var transformedDataFrame = sourceDataFrame
+		.selectPairs(function (row, index) {
+			return [ // Returns a pair.
+				... some new index ...,
+				... some new row ...
+			];
+		});

+Note that `selectMany` and `selectManyPairs` functions are also available and work the same as LINQ SelectMany.

 ## Series transformation